Pacific Southwest, Region 9: Superfund

 - Soil and Sludges

-Former wood treatment facility.
+The Site is a former wood treatment facility.
 Site groundwater is contaminated with chromium.
 Site soils are contaminated with PCP, volatile organic compounds (VOCs), and heavy metals, such as chromium, arsenic, and copper.
-If contaminants reach irrigation wells, crops may become contaminated.
-People who accidentally ingest or come into direct contact with contaminated groundwater or soils may be at risk; however, no contamination has been found in any public or private drinking water wells.
+People who ingest or have dermal contact with contaminated groundwater may be at risk for adverse health effects.

 Who is Involved

 This Site is being addressed through Federal and State actions.
-On October 1, 2009, the State of California Department of Toxic Substances Control (DTSC) became the lead regulatory agency for the Site .
+On October 1, 2009, the State of California Department of Toxic Substances Control (DTSC) became the lead regulatory agency for the Site.
+EPA is leading a remedial investigation to cleanup the chromium groundwater plume.
+EPA conducts a Five-Year Review to evaluate the effectiveness and protectiveness of the remedy.

 Investigation and Cleanup Activities